ncdcommunity/Esp32-And-SHT30-temperature-and-humidity-sensor-/README.md

 ![alt tag](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/Sensor233.JPG)

-     Now you are able to view the Temperature in degree celsius which was previously viewed in serial monitor.
+     Now you are able to view the Temperature in degree celsius which was previously viewed in serial monitor.This happened because the value of temperature we calculated in degree celsius  is passed as a string and store in variable and publish to variable sensor inside  device esp32.

 # OUTPUT
 - **Now as the temperature increases and decreases new data available inside the sensor variable.**